Skip to content

 The economics for the employer are the inverse of the employee economics.
 A richer multiplier drives higher uptake, which can hit the headcount-reduction target without an involuntary cut.
 The VSP price is set by what it takes to clear the target voluntarily.
 When voluntary uptake falls short, rounds 2 and beyond shift to mandatory selection at lower multipliers.

-How an involuntary RIF works
+How does an involuntary RIF work?

 In an involuntary RIF, the employer selects employees for termination based on retention scoring, role elimination, or business-unit consolidation.
 Severance is offered on a release-of-claims basis using the same general agreement structure, but participation is not voluntary.
 The selected employee can sign and take the severance, or refuse to sign and forfeit the severance while preserving any unwaived claims.

-OWBPA timing differs between the two paths
+How does OWBPA timing differ between the two paths?

 The 45 vs. 21 distinction matters for negotiation leverage.
 Twenty-four extra days is enough time to consult an employment lawyer, run the OWBPA disparate-impact math on the disclosure list, request a side letter on equity treatment, and get a written response from HR on contested terms.
 The full window is yours to use; signing on day 3 leaves leverage on the table.